MindTheGap-ERC/CarboKitten.jl/docs/src/ca-with-production.md

 module CaProd

 using CarboKitten
-using CarboKitten.Stencil: Periodic
+using ..Stencil: Periodic, stencil using ..Utility
+#using ..BS92: sealevel_curve
-using CarboKitten.Utility
+using ..EmpericalDenudation
-# using CarboKitten.BS92: sealevel_curve
+using ..CarbDissolution
-using CarboKitten.Stencil
+using ..PhysicalErosion
-using CarboKitten.Burgess2013
+using ..Burgess2013

 using HDF5
 using .Iterators: drop, peel, partition, map, take